commit-live-students/descriptive_statistics_project/q04_spearman_correlation/README.md

 For these you don't need to load the data, we have already done it for you.

-You must calculate the Spearman Correlation Coeffecient between the SalePrice column for the loaded datasets.
+You must calculate the Spearman Correlation Coefficient between the SalePrice column for the loaded datasets.
 #### Parameters:

 None